 Mutual Funds are the most common financial tool for investors to pool their money for short term or long term and getting returns.
-When we talk about investing in Mutual Funds, the first question comes to our mind is should we invest directly or through agent or broker?
+When we talk about investing in Mutual Funds, the first question that comes to our mind is should we invest directly or through an agent or broker?
 Well, the benefit of investing directly is that you’ll be charged less management fee by the mutual fund, so in short, your returns will slightly be better than the investment you make through an agent.
 People often confuse between Mutual Fund Agent and Mutual Fund Adviser.

 Mutual Fund Agent vs Mutual Fund Adviser

 Mutual Fund Agent